 When hiring a minibus or other transport for IGA events, only named drivers with appropriate driving licence and insurance cover shall drive the vehicle.
 Each vehicle shall conform to the legal requirements of the country in which it is used and where possible seat belts shall be available for, and used by, all occupants.

-Where an event involves overseas travel or a potentially hazardous activity, contact details of participants shall be provided along with an itinerary and schedule to a designated Council member who is not participating in the event.
+Where an event involves overseas travel, contact details of participants shall be provided along with an itinerary and schedule to a designated Council member who is not participating in the event.

 A First Aid kit shall normally be available at field excursions and shall contain a selection of adhesive plasters, bandages, wound dressings, ointment and scissors.

 It is important to realise that all field work involves a level of personal risk but that awareness of hazards, use of common sense and thought for others can greatly reduce this risk.

 Code of Conduct

 1 Take all reasonable precautions to maintain your own safety and not endanger other members of the group as directed by the leader or organiser.